 We owe future generations nothing less than a world free of sexual violence.
 I believe we can build that world. - Tarana Burke

 Tracey Spicer AM is a journalist, author and broadcaster who has spearheaded the Me Too Movement in Australia.
-She has produced award-winning investigations into sexual harassment in media workplaces, and created NOW Australia in 2018 to support those who have been sexually harassed in their workplace and to advocate for safe workplaces.
+She has produced award-winning investigations into sexual harassment in media workplaces, and has been an advocate for safe workplaces.